Eight Tips For Dating Someone With Depression

 At times, listening may be more beneficial than talking.
 Studies show that active listening improves relationship satisfaction.
 Although it may not be your responsibility to manage the symptoms of your partner’s depression, listen to what they’re saying without giving them advice or judging.

 Ask them clarifying questions if you need to.
 Let them know that you care about them and are there for them.
-It can feel hard to understand what your partner is thinking or feeling, but listening to them carefully may provide valuable insights for supporting them.
+It can be hard to understand what your partner is thinking or feeling, but listening to them carefully may provide valuable insights for supporting them.

 6. Focus on their strengths